Lighting 101:Balancing Flash With Ambient, Pt 2

 Pop a test frame and eyeball it.
 If your flash-lit area is too bright, dial the flash down or move it back.
 If it is too dark, dial it up or move it forward.

 Since we are not exactly swimming in ambient light here, the starting point will be a little different.
-Instead of 1/250th of a sec (or 1/200th, whatever) to control the sun, we'd probably wanna start with our lens wide open (and maybe at a pretty high ISO) to get the fastest reasonable shutter speed for the night sky.
+Instead of 1/250th of a sec (or 1/200th, whatever) to control the sun, we'd probably wanna start with our lens wide open and choose a pretty high ISO to get the fastest reasonable shutter speed for the night sky.

 Solve your most pressing variable first, then go from there.
 The process is the same.